-Green funeral alternatives have become increasingly popular in recent years as interest in the environmentally sustainable end of life plans grows.
+Green funeral alternatives have become increasingly popular in recent years as interest in environmentally sustainable end-of-life plans grows.
 Funeral options that are more sustainable than a resource-intensive traditional burial currently include cremation, aquamation and green burial.
 But did you know a person can choose to have their body turned into nutrient-rich and usable soil after death?
 This is possible through a new technology called human composting.
 Learn more about this emerging final disposition option below.

 Spade first became interested in mortality and death in 2011.
 She was playing with her young son and had the realization that he was growing so fast.
 Soon he would be an adult, and she would age along with him.
 "Someday he'll be 40, I thought.
 Oh wow… I'll be over 70 then!
 That realization inspired me to start thinking about my mortality," she recounted on the Recompose website.

 She brought the initial curiosity into her studies at the University of Massachusetts Amherst, where she began thinking about the impact of traditional burial and cremation.
 She also looked at green burials but realized that she would likely need to move out of the city to pursue that path.
 Instead, she began looking at how she could bring nature to urban death care.

 The human composting idea started becoming more of a reality in 2012.
 Spade's friend explained that farmers have been composting animals to create soil for years.
 It made her wonder if that would be possible for humans.
 So, Spade and some friends created a compost heating system to demonstrate the power of microbes.
 During her graduate studies, sustainable end-of-life practices continued to be the focus and she completed her thesis on human composting in 2013.